ppy/osu-wiki/news/2022-09-30-changes-to-osu-sr-and-pp.md

 This will fix scores being out of order on profiles, and in some rare cases not being displayed at all.

-An initial indexing run has started which will provide coverage of the top 500,000 users' scores on profiles and leaderboards.
-A second pass will be started to cover the remaining after the first pass completes.
+An initial index run has **completed**, covering most of the top 1 million users.

+A second pass is in progress to cover the remaining users and scores.

 ## New changes